2022 Derby Festival Betting

 The Derby originated at a celebration following the first running of the Oaks Stakes in 1779.
 A new race was planned, and it was decided that it should be named after either the host of the party, the 12th Earl of Derby, or one of his guests, Sir Charles Bunbury.
 According to legend the decision was made by the toss of a coin, but it is probable that Bunbury, the Steward of the Jockey Club, deferred to his host.

 The Derby has been run at Epsom every year except during the world wars.
 From 1915 to 1918 and from 1940 to 1945 the Derby was run at Newmarket.
 These races are known as the ‘New Derby’.

 Famous Derby winners have included Shergar, arguably the most famous horse in British and Irish racing history besides Red Rum.
 Its 10-length demolition with Walter Swinburn in the saddle in 1981 is still the largest ever winning margin in the race.
 Two years later masked gunmen notoriously kidnapped Shergar from its yard in Ireland and it was never seen again

 The Derby is the second race in the highly prestigious Triple Crown series.
 The last horse to win the Triple Crown, winning the 2,000 Guineas, The Derby and the St Ledger was Nijinsky in 1970.
 Lester Piggott rode the notoriously difficult colt which produced a blistering turn of foot to win in a then record 2m 34.88s.

-The 2020 Derby Festival Horse Race meeting will be held over 2 days between between Friday 5 June, 2020 and Saturday 6 June, 2020.
+The 2022 Cazoo Derby Festival Horse Race meeting will be held over 2 days between Friday, 3 June 2022 and Saturday, 4 June 2022.